shehzadfalcon/fullstack-auth-module/README.md

 ## Overview

 This is a full-stack web application with the frontend built using Next.js and the backend built using Nest.js.
-Both frontend and backend are running refrshly.
+Both frontend and backend are running concurrently.

 ## Technologies Used